-U.S. state attorneys general likely to bring antitrust lawsuits against Google: source
+U.S. state attorneys general likely to bring antitrust lawsuits against Google -source

 Shares of Alphabet fell about 1.5% in after-hours trading.

-Google - along with Facebook Inc (FB.O), Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) - are under a series of probes into allegations that the tech behemoths use their clout to defend their market share or expand into adjacent markets.
+Google - along with Facebook Inc (FB.O), Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) - are under a series of probes into allegations that the tech behemoths use their clout to unfairly defend their market share, including one by the House Judiciary Committee’s antitrust panel.

-The federal probe of Google focuses on search bias, advertising and management of its Android operating system.
+The federal probe of Google focuses on search, advertising and management of its Android operating system.
+The Federal Trade Commission settled an antitrust investigation of Google in 2013 with a reprimand.

+Texas Attorney General Ken Paxton, who is leading the multi-state investigation, said they were talking to companies who said that they had been hurt by the search and advertising giant.

+“Our antitrust investigation into Google has not been slowed down by the coronavirus pandemic,” he said in a statement.
+“We hope to have the investigation wrapped up by fall.
+If we determine that filing is merited, we will go to court soon after that.”

-Texas Attorney General Ken Paxton, who is leading the multi-state investigation into Google, said in February he has not taken any possible punishment off the table, including breaking up the search and advertising giant.
+Paxton said in February he has not taken any possible punishment off the table, including breaking up the search and advertising giant.

+Google said it would not comment on speculation about the potential for litigation.

+“We continue to engage with the ongoing investigations led by the Department of Justice and Attorney General Paxton, and we don’t have any updates or comments on speculation,” a Google spokesperson said in an email statement.

 Reporting by Diane Bartz in Washington and Akanksha Rana in Bengaluru; Editing by Shailesh Kuber and Sonya Hepinstall